hstorm/nn_norway_ajae/readme.md

 #### Farm Activities
 Data file: `balancedPanel_dummy.csv`

 The data of farm level activities used for this project are confidential, but may be obtained with Data Use Agreements with the Norwegian Agriculture Agency [NAA] (www.landbruksdirektoratet.no, in Norwegian only).
 Researchers interested in access to the data may contact co-author Klaus Mittenzwei to establish communication with contact persons at NAA.
-Once a Data Use Agreement is obtained for the variables listed under “Codebook data/raw/balancedPanel.csv“ the authors can provide a preprocess data file that allows to replicate the analysis.
+Once a Data Use Agreement is obtained for the variables listed under “Codebook data/raw/balancedPanel.csv“ the authors can provide a pre-process data file that allows to replicate the analysis.
 For testing the code a dummy dataset is provided.
 This dummy data set has the same structure as the original data but contains randomly generated values.

 #### Subsidy Rates
 Data files: `satser.csv`; `bunn.csv`; `maks.csv`; `trin.csv`